Malaysian University English Test: The four components of the MUET test

+The duration and weighting of each component are as follows:

+Scoring & Band Scale

 Starting from MUET 2021, the maximum scores for each component are 90, makes an aggregated score of 360.
 The scores are graded in nine bands, including half bands, with Band 5+ being the highest while Band 1.0 the lowest.

 Prior to MUET 2020, the maximum scores for each component is 45 for Listening and Speaking, 120 for Reading Comprehension and 90 for Writing, with an aggregated score of 300.
 The scores are then graded in six bands, with Band 6 being the highest while Band 1 the lowest.

+MUET and CEFR, IELTS & TOEFL

+Results

+School/institution candidates can collect their MUET test result slip from their respective schools/institutions, while individual private candidates from the State Education Department (JPN).

+MUET results are presented in a results slip that shows: